 Compare and contrast gender roles in communist China and Russia.

-This document is from the point of view of Lenin, leader of the Communist Party in Russia, with the intention of publicly proclaiming that the USSR has achieved gender equality in the work place.
+This document is from the point of view of Lenin, leader of the Communist Party in Russia, with the intention of publicly proclaiming that the USSR has achieved gender equality in the work place. (try to avoid beginning any sentence with “document.”
+“The document” is NOT the topic of the question.
+The subject of every sentence should be a comparison re: “gender roles in communist China & Russia.”
+I’d suggest, “Lenin’s intention in claiming that the USSR had achieved gender equality was to attract domestic political support from women. (as well as embarrass foreign critics of Communism?)
 To better understand the validity of this claim, a source from the government indicating the male to female ratio of positions in various jobs would help to understand the reality of gender equality in the workplace during communist rule in Russia.
+Or a doc from a foreign critic responding to Lenin’s claim, in order conclude whether foreigners were truly concerned with women’s rights, or motivated more to just criticize Lenin for any excuse.

 Underlined - additional source